-- To have a clear, transparent and accountable system for assessing applicants and to allocate homes • in a way that is easy to understand and administer. - To award preference to those in greatest housing need to make the best use of limited number of social homes available. - To take into account local priorities and support our homelessness and housing strategies. - To maximise opportunities for applicants to make informed choice by providing good information on rehousing prospects including alternative housing options. - To develop positive working relationships with other agencies to identify and meet housing need to create sustainable tenancies. - To provide a programme of tenancy readiness and ongoing support for applicants requiring this to mitigate the risk of tenancy failures and prevent repeat homelessness. - To support the development and sustainability of thriving communities. - To meet the requirements set out in law, regulation and guidance and promote best practice.
+- To have a clear, transparent and accountable system for assessing applicants and to allocate homes in a way that is easy to understand and administer. - To award preference to those in greatest housing need to make the best use of limited number of social homes available. - To take into account local priorities and support our Housing, Homelessness and Rough Sleeping Strategy. - To maximise opportunities for applicants to make informed choice by providing good information on rehousing prospects including alternative housing options. - To develop positive working relationships with other agencies to identify and meet housing need to create sustainable tenancies.